foudfou/cpp-termites/README.md

 Overview
 --------

-C++ assignement around termite colony simulation.
+C++ assignement about termite population simulation.
 See `doc/termites1.pdf` for details.
-This assignment was originally given at Université du Littoral (France) in 2006 by Gauthier Quesnel.
+This assignment was formerly proposed to students of the Université du Littoral (France) in 2006 by Gauthier Quesnel.

 Features
 --------